jamesjlundin/thecodediver/README.md

 **My Current Tech Experience**
 Python | Javascript | PHP | Java | React | Redux | WordPress | Node/Express | Firebase | AWS | Heroku | Cloudinary | NodeMailer | REST | RESTful APIs | JQuery | SASS | YUP | React Native | ... various other npm tools

+**Examples of things we must differentiate on**
+- Referenced Note:Mem as a natural language database

+- Mem Spotlight
+- Here, inspiration should be drawn from from a) databases b) cutting edge NLP research — not from competitors
+- No folders!

+# Double down on strength

+At any given point in time, you can either focus on improving your weaknesses or furthering your strengths.

+At Mem Labs, we bias towards doubling down on what is already working — to turn good into great and great into world-class.

+This is especially important for early-stage startups, who are either a) looking for a wedge to enter an existing market or b) trying to convert new users towards the creation of a new market (i.e. a religion).

+As a company matures, this will necessarily change (i.e. weaknesses become higher ROI to improve) — but we will always bias towards furthering our strengths.

+# Ask for forgiveness, not permission.

+It's not an accident that this is the 2nd value listed.
+The biggest advantage — some would argue _**only**_ — that a startup has over larger incumbents is the ability to move faster (specifically, to make decisions faster and more decisively).

+If we are unwilling to accept the inevitable consequences (e.g. bugs!) that come with our primary advantage then we might as well wire the money back to our investors and join FANG.

+This is particularly true of decisions that are reversible (e.g. decisions that are not [trap-door decisions](https://stevecheney.com/avoiding-trapdoor-decisions/)).

+# Mem Labs Culture & Virtues (WIP)

+#culture

+##
+## Virtues